discord-haskell/discord-haskell/README.md

 ### Debugging

+Always print the userFacingError Text returned from `runDiscord`.
+I use this to record errors that cannot be recovered from.

-If something goes wrong with the library please open an issue.
+If something else goes wrong with the library please open an issue.
 It is helpful, but not always necessary, to attach a log of what's going on when the library crashes.